Quintanilla History, Family Crest & Coats of Arms

 - Marcelino Quintanilla, aged 18, who landed in America from Anaz, Spain, in 1920

-- Benito Quintanilla, aged 25, who emigrated to the United States from Lierganes, Spain, in 1920
+- Benito Quintanilla, aged 25, who immigrated to the United States from Lierganes, Spain, in 1920

-- Soledad Quintanilla, aged 29, who emigrated to America from Anza, Spain, in 1920
+- Soledad Quintanilla, aged 29, who immigrated to America from Anza, Spain, in 1920

 - Selena Quintanilla (1971-1995), best known as Selena, was a Mexican American singer